gatsbyjs/gatsby/docs/blog/2018-04-04-gatsby-contentful-starter-tutorial/index.md

 ###Summary

-That’s a quick overview of how to get your website up and running from scratch using Contentful and GatsbyJS.
+That’s a quick overview of how to get your website up and running from scratch using Contentful and Gatsby.

 Contentful's platform offers speed, flexibility, and ease of integration with your code, supporting any stack you use with SDKs for common languages like [JavaScript](https://www.contentful.com/developers/docs/javascript/sdks/), [Python](https://www.contentful.com/developers/docs/python/sdks/), and [PHP](https://www.contentful.com/developers/docs/php/sdks/).
 Unlike a CMS, Contentful provides you with separation between content and presentation, allowing you to focus on developing your website and leave content delivery to Contentful.